Top

 New York, NY 10011

-This program explores the luminous artistry of the English Renaissance, featuring masterworks by Thomas Tallis and William Byrd: two composers whose music shaped the sound of sacred choral tradition for generations.
-Voices of Ascension, under the direction of Dennis Keene, brings these timeless works to life with clarity, warmth, and expressive depth.
+This program, a cornerstone of the Voices of Ascension repertoire, explores the luminous artistry of the English Renaissance, featuring masterworks by Thomas Tallis and William Byrd: two composers whose music influenced the sound of sacred choral tradition for generations.

 Explore our Renaissance YouTube Playlist